NewTek

-NewTek, Inc. is a San Antonio, Texasbased hardware and software company that produces live and post-production video tools and visual imaging software for personal computers.
+NewTek, Inc., is a hardware and software company, based in San Antonio, Texas, that produced live and post-production video tools and visual imaging software for personal computers.
 The company was founded in 1985 in Topeka, Kansas, United States, by Tim Jenison and Paul Montgomery.
 On April 1, 2019, it was announced that NewTek would be acquired by Vizrt.

 Products

 In 2005, NewTek introduced TriCaster, a product that merges live video switching, broadcast graphics, virtual sets, special effects, audio mixing, recording, social media publishing, and web streaming into an integrated, portable and compact appliance.
-TriCaster was announced at DEMO@15 and then launched it at the National Association of Broadcasters (NAB) in 2005.
-At NAB 2006, NewTek announced TriCaster PRO, which introduced professional video and audio connections along with virtual sets (using proprietary NewTek LiveSet technology) to the TriCaster line.
+TriCaster was announced at DEMO@15 and then launched at the National Association of Broadcasters (NAB) in 2005.
+At NAB 2006, NewTek announced TriCaster PRO, which introduced professional video, audio connections, and virtual sets (using proprietary NewTek LiveSet technology) to the TriCaster line.

 At NAB 2007, NewTek introduced TriCaster STUDIO, the first TriCaster to support six cameras.
 At NAB 2008, NewTek introduced TriCaster BROADCAST, the first model to deliver SDI video and audio support.
 In early 2009, NewTek introduced 3PLAY, a portable multi-channel HD/SD slow-motion replay system.
 At NAB 2009, NewTek introduced TriCaster TCXD300, the first high-definition TriCaster.
 At NAB 2010, NewTek introduced TriCaster TCXD850, a 22-channel high-definition model in a rack mount form factor.
 The TCXD850 won four industry awards: the Winners Circle Award, STAR, Vidy, and Black Diamond awards from EventDV, TV Technology, Videography, and DV magazines, respectively, at NAB 2010.

 In 2004, NewTek released the source code to some of their Amiga Platform products through DiscreetFX.

-In 2015, NewTek announced the Network Device Interface (NDI®) protocol which allows applications and devices to transport high-quality, low-latency video over gigabit Ethernet networks.
+In 2015, NewTek announced the Network Device Interface (NDI) protocol which allows applications and devices to transport high-quality, low-latency video over gigabit Ethernet networks.
 The protocol was available for public products starting in early 2016.
 In 2017, version 3 of the protocol was released, which adds multicast support and a high-efficiency mode called NDI-HX.